 ALICE Active Shooter Training

-Upper Perk, like every district in the nation, has been spending a lot of time examining school safety and security recently.
-This nationwide conversation was renewed after the February 2018 shooting at Marjory Stoneman Douglas High School in Florida, but Upper Perk has made investments to help ensure a secure, nurturing learning environment for much longer.
+Upper Perk, like every district in the nation, has spent a lot of time examining school safety and security over the last several years, and the district has made investments to help ensure a secure, nurturing learning environment.

-As part of these ongoing discussions, the district held a number of events on school safety and security during winter/spring 2018.
-These included a March 19 safety forum hosted with community partners and Informational Parent Meetings on ALICE Active Shooter Training.
+As part of these ongoing discussions, during the 2017-2018 school year, the district held a number of events on school safety and security.
+These included a March 19, 2018 safety forum hosted with community partners and Informational Parent Meetings on ALICE Active Shooter Training.

 ALICE (which stands for alert, lockdown, inform, counter, evacuate), is a training method that teaches techniques that can reduce injuries and casualties in the event of an active shooter.
 ALICE differs from the lockdown/shelter-in-place approach previously used by many districts, including UPSD.
 ALICE has been incorporated into our district multihazard emergency operations plan.
 While Upper Perk was one of the early adopters of ALICE in Montgomery County schools, it is now the method of training and response for all schools in the county.